 To assemble these plant-based nachos, spread the tortilla chips on a parchment-lined baking sheet.
 Then, pile the tofu crumbles, corn, and vegan queso on top.

 At this point, you can broil the tray of nachos for about 5 minutes if you want everything to be warm.
-However, that is totally optional.
+However, that is optional.

 Finish the nachos by topping them with your favorite toppings.
 I decided to add pico de Gallo, avocado, sliced jalapeño, and cilantro.
 Then, dig in and enjoy these tofu nachos!